The Emperor Waltz: Score

 The film's underscore was composed by Victor Young.
 Bing Crosby had some success with "The Kiss in Your Eyes", with lyrics by Johnny Burke and a melody from the operetta Der Opernball by Richard Heuberger.
 Burke also contributed lyrics to "Friendly Mountains", based on two Austrian yodeling songs, and "The Emperor Waltz", with music by Johann Strauss II, and he and Jimmy Van Heusen collaborated on "Get Yourself a Phonograph".
 The latter song was not used in the final version of the film."I Kiss Your Hand, Madame" was by Fritz Rotter and Ralph Erwin, and Arthur Pryor wrote "Whistler and His Dog".
-Also heard in the film is "Santa Lucia", a barcarolle popularized by Venetian gondoliers.
+Also heard in the film is "Santa Lucia", a barcarolle from Naples popularized by Venetian gondoliers.
 Crosby recorded four of the songs for Decca Records in January and March 1947 and they were issued as a 2-disc 78 rpm album.
 Crosby's songs were also included in the Bing's Hollywood series.

 Reception

 The film was placed in 14th in the list of top-grossing films in the US in 1948 taking $3,209,000.

-Bosley Crowther of The New York Times observed: "Picture it all in Technicolor, with the courtiers in flashing uniforms, the ladies in elegant dresses and Bing in an old straw hat, and you have a fair comprehension of the prospect and atmosphere ...
+Bosley Crowther of The New York Times observed while the movie premiered at the Radio City Music Hall: "Picture it all in Technicolor, with the courtiers in flashing uniforms, the ladies in elegant dresses and Bing in an old straw hat, and you have a fair comprehension of the prospect and atmosphere ...
 Brackett and Wilder have made up with casualness and charm—and with a great deal of clever sight-humor—for the meagerness of the idea.
 And Bing has provided the substance which the farcical bubble may lack ...
 Set against gorgeous mountain scenery and richly palatial rooms, The Emperor Waltz is a project which should turn the blue Danube to twinkling gold."

 Variety said the film "has a free-and-easy air that perfectly matches the Crosby style of natural comedy.
 Co-star Joan Fontaine, better known for heavy, serious roles, demonstrates adaptability that fits neatly into the lighter demands and she definitely scores with charm and talent as the Crosby foil."

 John McCarten of The New Yorker called the film "a pleasant bit of spoofing", adding, "This is ancient stuff, all right, but Bing Crosby, in the role of the phonograph salesman, makes everything seem effortless and diverting, and Joan Fontaine, as the countess, reveals a nice talent for farce."

 A later assessment by Channel 4 states, "This sweet and sickly fare might just remain as a forgettable little trifle, were it not for the pen and lens of Wilder, one of the greats.
 There are so few bad Wilder films that one this awful and irredeemable is heart-breaking."